Oregon Coast Road Trip Itinerary

 Where to Stay:

-Day 5: Check out the Oregon Coast Aquarium in Newport.
-Then, heading south, explore the Lost Creek State Recreation Site, Big Stump, and Smelt Sands.
+Day 5: Check out Newport, then, heading south, explore the Lost Creek State Recreation Site, Big Stump, and Smelt Sands.
 Finally, stop in Yachats for the night.

 Where to Stay: